Barcelona’s 10 most expensive sales and how they fared after leaving

 “Months passed and I kept feeling the same.
 We were not united as a team at that time.”

-He is starting a mini-revival at Inter Milan, but he’ll never reach the levels he once showed in his heyday.
+He’s now enjoying a mini-revival at Marseille, but he’ll never reach the levels he once showed in his heyday.

 3. Luis Figo